pulp-platform/pulpino/README.md

-#### This README.ld file was written by Sungyeong Jang and Junyeon Lee.
+#### It was written by Sungyeong Jang and Junyeon Lee.
 If you have any question or need to modify it, please use pull request.

 <br/><br/>